orionrobots/python_usb_robot_arm/README.md

 * Python 3
 * Libusb (on linux, mac or windows - <http://sourceforge.net/projects/libusb-win32/files/latest/download>) - the apt-get package will work.
+* To work with Windows use this tool to install the **Libusb** driver for the arm: <https://github.com/pbatard/libwdi/releases/tag/v1.5.1>
 * pyusb via pip - a virtual is recommended.

 ## Demos